How to Move Forward When the Unexpected Occurs

 Measuring Success

 Be careful to measure your successes realistically.
 Keep in mind that small changes often lead to more significant changes.
 Face adversity with intelligence and courage.
-Brainstorming with those you trust helps if you feel lost or stuck.
+Brainstorming with those you trust can be helpful when you feel lost or stuck.
 If you are lost in the clouds or feel weighed down by worry and fear, remember your past successes - how you got to where you are today, pulling motivation and positive energy from those experiences.